YiliQin/YiliQin.github.io/_pages/about.md

 I received the M.S. degree from the University of Tsukuba in 2019.
 Now, I am a Ph.D. student at the University of Tsukuba and research assistant at CNRS-AIST Joint Robotics Laboratory (JRL) in AIST, Japan.
 My research interests include whole-body motion planning and control for humanoid robots, robotic manipulation for deformable objects.
 - Education
-    * Ph.D. student in Intelligent and Mechanical Interaction System, University of Tsukuba (2019.4~2022.3 Expected)
+    * Ph.D. student in Intelligent and Mechanical Interaction System, University of Tsukuba, Japan (2019.4~2022.3 Expected)
-    * M.S. in Intelligent and Mechanical Interaction System, University of Tsukuba (2017.4~2019.3)
+    * M.S. in Intelligent and Mechanical Interaction System, University of Tsukuba, Japan (2017.4~2019.3)
-    * B.S. in GitHub, Northeastern University in China (2006.9~2010.6)
+    * B.S. in Northeastern University, China (2006.9~2010.6)
 * Work Experience
     * Student research assistant (2018.4~Present)
         * National Institute of Advanced Industrial Science and Technology (AIST), Japan